The West Villages – a huge Project!

 - Soon the residents will enjoy a Town Center with Grocery Stores, Restaurants, Large Lakes and Boardwalk, Schools, Medical Facilities, Parks, Events.
 You don’t have to leave the West Villages for your everyday needs.
 The location of the center will be at the SW corner of W Village Pkwy and US Hwy 41.

-Welcome to the West Villages of Florida
+Welcome to the West Villages a part of Wellen Park

 North Port’s image always had more affordable housing choices.
 The City had the vision to escape that corner and boost this „middle class/upper-middle class“ appeal.
 But there were only small local builders who could not make a significant impact.